RoelantD/Workshop-Back-To-The-Future/part-1/1-9-train-model.md

 ---

 ## 3. Selecting Features and Target

+👉 **Build Along:**
+Now, in your `train.py`, add code to select the target column and define your feature columns.
+Print out the list of features and the shape of your data to check your work.

 Identify which columns to use as features and which as the target variable.